zandero/rest.vertx/README.md

 ```

 ### Registering a context provider
 If desired a custom context provider can be implemented to extract information from _request_ into a object.
+The context provider is only invoked in when the context object type is needed.

 ```java
 RestRouter.addContextProvider(Token.class, request -> {